fig-wealth/prisma-dm/README.md

 ## License

-This project is open-source under the MIT License.
+This project is open-source under the ISC License.